-First, he would have had no need to intimidate people if he had made a convincing case for himself.
-The implication that those who offended him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) doesn’t mean that what he taught was true.
-It does mean that he resorted to intimidation after he’d failed to convince them.
+First, he would’ve had no need to intimidate people if he’d made a convincing case for himself.
+The implication that those who offended him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) means he resorted to intimidation after he’d failed to convince them.
 I think biblical authors were browbeating people who balked at joining their new cult.

 Third, these quotes confuse Jesus’ doctrine.
-He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so hardly set an example by blackmailing them with threats of hell.
+He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so he hardly set an example by blackmailing people with threats of hell.

 Fourth, one wonders on what basis God decides who goes to hell?
 There must be borderline cases.
-Some Christians claim that individuals choose hell by “rejecting Jesus.”
+Some Christians claim that people choose hell by “rejecting Jesus.”
 What does that mean?
-What about those who have never heard of him?
+What about those who’ve never heard of him?
 Some state we have to “accept Jesus” to avoid hell.
 “Accepting Jesus” means being compliant.
 Church people know how to create, then calm, newcomers’ fears—mention hell and then convince them to embrace Jesus and conform.